On the Efficiency of Random Permutation for ADMM and Coordinate Descent

 \subsection{Summary of Contributions}

-Interestingly, simulations show that for solving square linear system of equations, randomly permuted ADMM (RP-ADMM) always converges, but independently randomized versions of ADMM can be divergent in certain cases (see Section \ref{sec: model and algorithm}).
-Therefore, we focus on the analysis of RP-ADMM in this paper.
+We consider two extremes of a general RP-ADMM: i) the objective is zero, i.e., RP-ADMM for solving a linear system; ii) the constraint is zero and the objective is a quadratic function, i.e., RP-BCD for solving quadratic minimization.
+Due to the lack of understanding of random permutation for quadratic minimization as discussed previously, we restrict to the two cases in this paper.

-The main result of this paper is the following: when the objective function is zero and the constraint is a non-singular square linear system of equations, the expected output of randomly permuted ADMM converges to the unique primal-dual optimal solution.
-Our contributions are two-fold. \begin{itemize} \item First, our result shows that RP-ADMM may serve as a simple solution to resolve the divergence issue of cyclic multi-block ADMM.{\black Just like multi-block BCD is suited for large-scale unconstrained problems, we expect multi-block RP-ADMM to be effective for large-scale linearly constrained problems (including linear and conic programming). }
+The first result of this paper is the expected convergence of RP-ADMM for solving linear systems.
+More specifically, when the objective function is zero and the constraint is a non-singular square linear system of equations, the expected output of randomly permuted ADMM converges to the unique primal-dual optimal solution.
+A major technical result in this proof is that the eigenvalues of the expected iteration matrix of RP-BCD for quadratic problems lie in $(-1/3, 1)$, instead of the typical range $(-1,1)$.

-\item {\black Second, our result indicates that for ADMM the cyclic update rule and the random permutation (sampling without replacement) update rule are fundamentally different.} To the best of our knowledge, this is the first example that such a difference is rigorously established for a specific optimization algorithm.
-Our result provides one of the first direct analyzes of random permutation in optimization algorithms, and our proof framework and techniques may be useful for analyzing random permutation in other optimization algorithms.